jh-dk/gravity/docs/9.x/catalog.md

 !!! tip
     The `tele` and `gravity` binaries have all required Helm functionality built-in so the `helm` binary isn't required to be installed on the server when building applications, or inside a deployed cluster.
-The `tiller` server (Helm's server component) does need to be deployed to the cluster.

 Both  `tele version` and `gravity version` commands report the embedded Helm
 version: